NxtGen-Arena/SFDCDev401/Documentation/Visualforce/Ajax_In_Visualforce/Ajax_Overview.md

 * Once the HTML page loads, data is read from a web server.
 * Without the need to reload the webpage, the data can be updated.
 * Data transfer happens to the web server in the background.

+<h2>🔹 Benefits of Ajax </h2>

+- It creates responsive and interactive web applications.
+- It supports the development of patterns and frameworks that decrease the development time.
+- It makes the best use of existing technology and feature instead of using some new technology.
+- It makes an asynchronous call to the web server which means the client doesn't have to wait for the data to arrive before starting rendering.